emmagoke/alx-backend-user-data/0x03-user_authentication_service/README.md

 If the user is successfully created a json message `{"email":"bob@me.com","message":"user created"}` is seen, but if the user exit the message `{"message":"email already registered"}` with a response code of `400` is seen.

 ### Loginning In Users
-To login a user, send a post request to the `/sessions` `curl -XPOST localhost:5000/sessions -d 'email=bob@bob.com' -d 'password=mySuperPwd'`
+To check if user has logged in a user, send a post request to the `/sessions` `curl -XPOST localhost:5000/sessions -d 'email=bob@bob.com' -d 'password=mySuperPwd'`
 - HTTP Response: `{"email":"bob@bob.com","message":"logged in"}`
 - If the credentials are not correct, you will get a `401 unauthorized error`